UCSDNobel1998/cse15l-lab-reports/lab-report5.md

 Design a debugging scenario, and write your report as a conversation on EdStem.
 It should have:

-1. The original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.
+1.The original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.
 (Don’t actually make the post!
 Just write the content that would go in such a post)

 **Original Post on EdStem**